Get insider access

 • Refresh Rate Number: Displays the current refresh rate of the display.

-While there's a USB Port Select setting to change which USB upstream port you want to use, either USB-B or USB-C, this isn't the same as a KVM switch, and it doesn't automatically change when you switch inputs.
+While there's a USB Port Select setting to change which USB upstream port you want to use, either USB-B or USB-C, this isn't the same as a KVM switch as it doesn't automatically change when you switch inputs.
+You need to manually change it every time you switch inputs.

 Features